AZDisbo Supported

 • Separate client ledger required for each matter

-• IOLTA-eligible funds must be held at qualified financial institutions
+• IOLTA-eligible funds must be held at institutions approved by the Arizona Foundation for Legal Services & Education

 • 5-year records retention minimum